tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-node-quickstart.md

 ---
-title: 'Gyors útmutató: Keresési kérelem küldése a Node. js-hez készült Bing Entity Search SDK-val'
+title: 'Quickstart: Send a search request with the SDK for Node.js - Bing Entity Search'
 titleSuffix: Azure Cognitive Services
-description: Ez a rövid útmutató a Node. js-hez készült Bing Entity Search SDK-val rendelkező entitások keresésére használható.
+description: Use this quickstart to search for entities with the Bing Entity Search SDK for Node.js
 services: cognitive-services
 author: aahill
 manager: nitinme